DFE-Digital/register-early-career-teachers-public/documentation/service-rules/school-admins.md

 ### Generating an expected training start year

 The expected training start year is generated from when the ECT is registered and when the school reports the ECT is starting.
-This is because if an ECT had started at a school in January 2024, which would be in the 2023 to 2024 academic year, but they’re not registered by school till September 2024, they wouldn’t be starting with a lead provider for training until the 2024 to 2025 academic year.
+This is because if an ECT had started at a school in January 2024, which would be in the 2023 to 2024 academic year, but they’re only registered by the school in September 2024, they wouldn’t be starting with a lead provider for training until the 2024 to 2025 academic year.
 Essentially, training can’t be expected to start until they’re registered with DfE and have their details passed to a lead provider.

 Similarly, if an ECT is starting in October 2025, the 2025 to 2026 academic year, but is registered in April 2025, the 2024 to 2025 academic year, we would want to show them lead providers for the 2025 to 2026 academic year.
 Both pieces of information are needed to work out when realistically the ECT will be starting training, and therefore who will be a legitimate lead provider (or delivery partner) to work with them.